Musée des tramways à vapeur et des chemins de fer secondaires français: History

 Established in 1976 on the site of the former railway line from Valmondois to the town of Marines, the 'Association of the Transportation Museum of the Sausseron Valley' patiently assembled a collection of railway vehicles from the old regional French networks.
 The collection has become the most important in France on the theme of secondary railways using the one metre gauge.

-It is interesting to note the museum was kickstarted by the rescue of two "tram" locomotives, n°16 and 60 seen below, abandoned in a forest, originally from the Tramways de la Sarthe in the west of France.
+The museum was founded after the recovery of two tram engines, N°16 and 60 (seen below), after being abandoned in a forest.
+They were originally from the Tramways de la Sarthe in the west of France.
 In 1999, the association changed its name to the Musée des Tramways à Vapeur et des chemins de fer Secondaires français.
 In October 2006, the association celebrated its thirtieth anniversary.

-It was once planned for the museum to be moved further northwest, to the Vexin region, where it would have had larger storage space and a longer railway line to use for its train journeys, but the project was abandoned in March 2009.
+It was once planned for the museum to be moved further northwest to the Vexin region, where it would have had larger storage space and a longer railway line to use for its train journeys, but the project was abandoned in March 2009.

-During the winter of 2007-08, the terminus of the small passenger line became inaccessible when large rocks fell onto the track.
+During the winter of 2007–08, the terminus of the small passenger line became inaccessible when large rocks fell onto the track.
 Journeys were restricted to the Rue de Parmain.

-Since 2013 a project is under way to transfer the museum to Crèvecœur-le-Grand, called the "Train à Vapeur du Beauvaisis", it is now the association's main activity center.
+Since 2013, a project is under way to transfer the museum to Crèvecœur-le-Grand, called the "Train à Vapeur du Beauvaisis", which is now the association's main activity center.

+The new line, built on an abandoned SNCF right of way, operates since 2019 between the main station at Crèvecœur-le-Grand and a small halt of Rotangy, a distance of 3.5 km.
+The line is to be extended further in the next years, first reaching the station at Oudeuil, and then lastly the town of Saint-Omer-en-Chaussée, for a total length of 11.9 km.